stadium-software/popups/README.md

 Modal ModalContent implementation

 ## Description
-Modal ModalContents serve to focus the attention of users on a particular UI element.
+Modal popups serve to focus the attention of users on a particular UI element.
 This is done to allow the users to focus on a specific task.
-Modal ModalContents are most appropriate for subtasks, such as adding or updating table rows and returning users back to the previous view.
+Such popups are most appropriate for subtasks, such as adding or updating table rows and returning users back to the previous view.

 https://github.com/stadium-software/ModalContents/assets/2085324/215c2899-b09f-4286-b412-cde8be4a72c8